(BEAT) Alert: Johnson Fistel Investigates Proposed Sale of BioTelemetry; Is $72 a Fair Price?

 SAN DIEGO, Dec.
-18, 2020 /PRNewswire/ -- Shareholder rights law firm Johnson Fistel, LLP has launched an investigation into whether the board members of BioTelemetry, Inc. (NASDAQ: BEAT) breached their fiduciary duties in connection with the proposed sale of the Company to Royal Philips (NYSE: PHG, AEX: PHIA).
+18, 2020 (GLOBE NEWSWIRE) -- Shareholder rights law firm Johnson Fistel, LLP has launched an investigation into whether the board members of BioTelemetry, Inc. ( BEAT) breached their fiduciary duties in connection with the proposed sale of the Company to Royal Philips (: PHG, AEX: PHIA).

 On December 18, 2020, BioTelemetry announced that it had entered into a definitive merger agreement with Royal Philips.
 Under the terms of the acquisition agreement, the Company's shareholders will receive $72.00 per share in cash.